sauravtonde/To-do-Application/README.md

 This command starts the development server.
 You can view the application in your web browser at `http://localhost:3000`.

-## Running the tests

-Explain how to run the automated tests for this system (if applicable).

-## Deployment

-Add additional notes about how to deploy this on a live system (if applicable).

 ## Built With